The 505 Awards

 The organization must have an established operation with employees in the Albuquerque metro area.

 The nomination profile must describe and quantify how the organization has contributed to economic development in the region through leadership, financial support, local investments, hiring, training, or related activities.
 These achievements should be described in detail and include quantifiable data when possible.
-The nomination profile may also include other information about community involvement by
+The nomination profile may also include other information about community involvement.

 Excellence in workforce development award